-I am Associate Professor of Learning Design & Technologies and Director of the Information Experience Lab (iE lab), https://ielab.missouri.edu/, an UX and LX lab, at our iSchool: School of Information Science and Learning Technologies (SISLT) at the University of Missouri-Columbia, https://sislt.missouri.edu.
+Currently, I am Associate Professor of Learning Design & Technologies and Director of the Information Experience Lab (iE lab), https://ielab.missouri.edu a learner/user experience lab, at the iSchool of Information Science and Learning Technologies (SISLT), University of Missouri-Columbia.

-- LinkedIn: isaja
+- LinkedIn: https://www.linkedin.com/in/isajahnke/

 - Twitter isaja